-The City of Rogers did not exclude any agency from the consultation process that would have been able to provide input on the development of the City's 2021 Annual Action Plan.
+The City of Rogers did not exclude any agency from the consultation process that would have been able to provide input on the development of the City's 2022 Annual Action Plan.
+All agencies were given the opportunity to provide input through our planning process Public Hearing and at City Hall.